Despair and dread grip Syrian refugees on election’s eve

 For those like Binshi who oppose Assad, the poll is an illustration of how effectively the government has weathered a revolt that has killed more than 160,000 people - and how it exerts influence beyond its borders.

-Lebanon's makeshift camps are fertile ground for rumours and speculation among refugees conditioned by years of authoritarian rule under Assad’s Baath Party.
+Lebanon's makeshift camps are fertile ground for rumors and speculation among refugees conditioned by years of authoritarian rule under Assad’s Baath Party.

 Some whisper of thickset men in cars with tinted windows who have shown up without notice to demand identification cards and take down names.
 On election day, buses will come, they say, and those who don't vote will be banned from entering Syria again.